mavlink/mavlink-devguide/serialization.md

-#
+# Packet Serialization
-Protocol Overview

-MAVLink is a binary serialisation format and the reference library comes with convenience functions to make this serialization easy.
+Serialization and de-serialization is available for most common languages as part of the reference library.

 {% method %}
-## Packet Serialization
+## Attitude Message Example

 This first example shows how the MAVLink convenience serialization functions make it simple to send messages over a link.